 - Audio Hijack Pro 2.
 I use this to record the audio directly from Skype as I am recording interviews.
 It can also record audio from Safari.
 I highly recommend it.

 - Refresh.
-Refresh.io is a wonderful iOS and web app to research my guests before I interview then.
+Refresh.io is a wonderful iOS and web app to research my guests before I interview them.
 It delivers an email dossier of each guest based on publicly available information from their social media accounts.
 It’s fantastic.

 41. Ryan Hanley

-- Audio technica at2020 microphone when I’m in the office.
+- Audio Technica at2020 microphone when I’m in the office.
 When I’m on the road I use my iPhone.

 - Audacity: I’ve used Audacity to edit all 101 episodes of my show.

-- Google hangouts: My favorite tool for producing a unique podcast experience is Google Hangouts on Air.
+- Google Hangouts: My favorite tool for producing a unique podcast experience is Google Hangouts on Air.
 The ability to bring in a live audience directly into the conversation and connect them with guests creates raw, unscripted feel that my podcast audience loves.
 In the first month after transitioning my podcast interviews from Skype to Google Hangouts on Air my overall podcast downloads tripled.”

 42. Ravi Shukle

 Having just got started in the world of podcasting there have been a few tools that have stood out which include the following :

 - Google Calendar – I feel this tool is overlooked as one of the most important things you have to do on your podcast is to book guests.
 Google calendar offers a great way for me to send invites to my guests ahead of time allowing me to better plan my schedule.